 Statistics and Powerpoint PPTX.

-- Five of my articles are in the top
+- Three of my papers are in the top

-1,000 most cited articles, including the article Wrappers for
+1,000 most cited articles in computer science, including the article Wrappers for

 Feature Subset Selection, which is in the top